 You don’t expect to get into a car accident.
 And you certainly don’t expect the other vehicle to drive off without even stopping to see if you’re okay.
 However, this scenario may be more common than you realize, especially in Atlanta.

-Although hit and runs are not as frequent as other types of accidents, they are more common in Georgia than in almost every other state.
-In 2016, there were 72 hit and runs in Georgia involving at least one fatality.
+Although hit and runs are not as frequent as other types of accidents, they are quite common in Georgia.

 When the other driver leaves, the way you report the accident is different than it would be in a crash where all parties are known.
 Were you in a collision and watched as the other driver fled the scene?
-Keep reading to learn how to report a hit and run.
+Keep reading to learn how to report a Atlanta Car Accident Lawyer.

 A hit and run involves striking a vehicle, another type of property, a cyclist, or a person and then leaving the scene.